Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 There is nothing cozier than sitting out front with a glass of Armenian red and meeting new friends.

-A couple of other places on Saryan that I love are Depo Beer & More (a new bar that has such hip interior and excellent drinks and customer service) and DOM by EG. They are definitely worth hitting up if you’re looking for a fun night out on Saryan Street.
+A couple of other places on Saryan that I love are Zanzibar (a new bar that has such a hip interior and excellent drinks and customer service) and Extra Virgin.
+They are definitely worth hitting up if you’re looking for a fun night out on Saryan Street.

 There is also a new bar that just opened called Eight18N that is really rad.